mixxxdj/mixxx/source/chapters/setup.rst

 To complete your setup you must configure Mixxx properly.
 Make sure you have:

+* specified :guilabel:`Deck 1` and :guilabel:`Deck 2` in
+  :menuselection:`Preferences --> Sound Hardware` to
-* specified "Deck 1" and "Deck 2" in the preferences under "Sound Hardware" to route Mixxx's output directly to the external mixer,
+  route Mixxx's output directly to the external mixer
-* specified "Vinyl Control 1" and "Vinyl Control 2" under the "Input" tab in the preferences under "Sound Hardware",
+* specified :guilabel:`Vinyl Control 1` and :guilabel:`Vinyl Control 2` under
+  :menuselection:`Preferences --> Sound Hardware --> Input`
-* selected the right vinyl type under "Vinyl Control" in the preferences (see :ref:`control-timecode` for the list of supported control records/CDs,)
+* selected the correct control type under :menuselection:`Preferences --> Vinyl Control --> Vinyl type` in the preferences.
+See :ref:`control-timecode` for the list of supported control records/CDs.
-* enabled vinyl control via the menu under "Options -> Vinyl Control -> Enable Vinyl Control".
+* enabled vinyl control via the menu under :menuselection:`Options -> Vinyl Control --> Enable Vinyl Control`.

 For more details, see the :ref:`configuring-mixxx` section.